 Foreclosure and Collateral.
 We generally foreclose on mortgages or exercise our security interests in respect of other collateral if a collateralized obligation becomes overdue for more than three months.
 At that time, we will petition a court to foreclose on collateral and to sell that collateral through a court-supervised auction.
 Under Korean law, that petition must be filed with a court that has jurisdiction over the mortgaged property, and must be filed together with a copy of the mortgage agreement and an extract of the court registry regarding the subject property.
 The court will then issue an order to commence the foreclosure auction, which will be registered in the court registry of the subject property.
 If no bidder bids at least the minimum amount set by the court on the first auction date, the court will set another date for a subsequent auction approximately one month later.
 Each time a new auction date is set, the minimum auction price will be lowered by approximately 20%.
+The auction procedure outlined above, however, might not apply to companies currently undergoing restructuring, recovery proceedings, workout or other court proceedings where there may be restrictions on auction procedures.
 Unlike laws relating to foreclosure in the United States, Korean law does not provide for non-judicial foreclosure.
-During 2019, 2020 and 2021, we held collateral with respect to loan balances overdue for more than three months representing approximately 0.1%, 0.1% and 0.1%, respectively, of our interest-bearing loan balances in each of those periods.
+During 2020, 2021 and 2022, we held collateral with respect to loan balances overdue for more than three months representing approximately 0.1%, 0.1% and 0.2%, respectively, of our interest-bearing loan balances in each of those periods.